Mcoasty7/alx-higher_level_programming/0x00-python-hello_world/README.md

-Encountering Python for the first time ..
-Let's get it
+Encountering Python for the first time